-There is a fun key that lets you know whether something is related to academics (\geqslant), fun things (\rightleftharpoons), FAQs (\checkmark), important dates (\checkmark), or a check (\checkmark) (like this one) that reviews all the information in the section.
+There is a funkey that lets you know whether something is related to academics (>), funthings (>), FAQs (>), important dates (>), or a check ($\boxdot{>}$) (like this one) that reviews all the information in the section.

-The table of contents contains all the topics we cover, and there's also an index at the back of the guide, but if you still need help with something, we have a number of people and offices you can contact.
+The table of contents contains all the topics we cover, but if you still need help with something, we have a number of people and offices you can contact.